NhiCao/finance-blog-django/README.md

-This is a simple blog post app with basic functions like
+This is a simple blog post app with basic functions:
 - Authentication

 ![logIn](https://github.com/NhiCao/finance-blog-django/assets/27496909/21cbc48b-e613-41cc-92f1-a892e05d5a89)